Jo Harman

-Jo Harman (born 21 September 1983) is a English blues and soul singer and songwriter.
+Jo Harman (born 21 September 1983) is an English blues and soul singer and songwriter.

 Born in Luton, England, Harman grew up in the Devon village of Lustleigh, before moving to London to study for a BA Theatre Arts.
 After travelling to India, following the death of her father, she attended Brighton Institute of Modern Music in Brighton.
 In 2011, she self-released Live at Hideaway, whilst she developed her songcraft toward making a debut studio album.